huggingface/parler-tts/README.md

 Special thanks to:
 - Dan Lyth and Simon King, from Stability AI and Edinburgh University respectively, for publishing such a promising and clear research paper: [Natural language guidance of high-fidelity text-to-speech with synthetic annotations](https://arxiv.org/abs/2402.01912).
 - and the many libraries used, namely [datasets](https://huggingface.co/docs/datasets/v2.17.0/en/index), [accelerate](https://huggingface.co/docs/accelerate/en/index), [jiwer](https://github.com/jitsi/jiwer), [wandb](https://wandb.ai/), and [transformers](https://huggingface.co/docs/transformers/index).

+## Contribution

+Contributions are welcome, as the project offers many possibilities for improvement and exploration.

+Namely, we're looking at ways to improve both quality and speed:
+- Datasets:
+    - Train on more data
+    - Add more features such as accents
+- Training:
+    - Add PEFT compatibility to do Lora fine-tuning.
+    - Add possibility to train without description column.
+    - Explore multilingual training.
+    - Explore mono-speaker finetuning.
+    - Explore more architectures.
+- Optimization:
+    - Compilation and static cache
+    - Support to FA2 and SDPA

 ## Citation
 ```